-The Lord Mayor of Canterbury Councillor Colin Spooner has lived and worked in Seasalter for the last 10 years.
+The Lord Mayor of Canterbury, Councillor Colin Spooner has lived and worked in Seasalter for the last 10 years and has been a councillor for the Seasalter ward since 7 May 2015.
 He is married to Julie and has three grown up daughters and four grandchildren.

 Colin was born in Barking, Essex, and was educated at a local secondary modern school, leaving at the age of 15 with very few qualifications.

 He joined the City of London police force in 1974 and later transferred to the Metropolitan Police, where he served for many years in various roles before going on to be a dog handler in southeast London.